Count-Zer00/Student-management-system/README.md

 # Student-management-system
 Simple student management system written with python which I was taught to write in school.
-Must have Mysql and Mysql-connector-python to use it.
+Must have Mysql (probably works with mariaDB too) and Mysql-connector-python to use it.
 To install use pip or pip3 install mysql-connector-python.